-The Port of Seattle's 50% funding total of Open-status NWSA CIP is forecast to be \$56.3 million for 2022 and \$275.7 million for 2022-2026.
-Further information on the NWSA CIP can be found in Section XII, "The Northwest Seaport Alliance (NWSA)."
+The table below summarizes the Open-status NWSA CIP by homeport and shows the Port of Seattle's 50% funding total, which is forecast to be \$56.3 million for 2022 and \$275.7 million for 2022-2026.
+A full listing of the NWSA CIP is included in Attachment 1 and further information on the NWSA CIP can be found in Section XII, "The Northwest Seaport Alliance (NWSA)."

-TABLE IX-6 NWSA CAPITAL IMPROVEMENT PLAN
+TABLE IX-6: NWSA CAPITAL IMPROVEMENT PLAN